secretGeek/today-i-learned-staging/linux/chmod_file_permissions.md

 	r-x   Read Execute, Not write = 5 rw-   Read Write, Not execute = 6 rwx   Read Write and Execute = 7

+## Add read (or write, or execute)

+If all you want to do is "add read permissions" (for example) you can use this syntax:

+	chmod +r /public/README.md

+or add write permissions:

+	chmod +w /public/README.md

+or add eXecute permissions:

+	chmod +x /public/README.md

+## Test file permissions with `test`

+The `test` command is often used in scripts for testing the `r`,`w` or `x` flag of a file.

+e.g.

+   test -x /public/deleteEverything

+Means "does the file `/public/deleteEverything` exist? and if so, does it have the `x` (execute) bit set?

+Similarly:

+   test -r /public/README.md
+   test -w /public/README.md

+And output success or fail, with:

+	test -x /home/leon/.templateengine && echo "The file has the execute flag" test -x /home/leon/.templateengine || echo "The file does not exist or it does exist but does not have the execute flag"

+## Related commands

+- `chmod` - modify permissions
+- `chown` - change the owner of the file
+- `chgrp` - change the group

 ## See also